 Published from our Privacy Magazine – To read more, visit privacy .dev

-Learn more about all of the updates in the Fides 2.24 release here.
+Learn more about the privacy and data governance enhancements in Fides 2.27 here.

 Our team of data privacy devotees would love to show you how Ethyca helps engineers deploy CCPA, GDPR, and LGPD privacy compliance deep into business systems.
 Let’s chat!